Panetta, defense industry meet as huge cost cuts loom

 "There's certainly some tension between the Pentagon's approach and that of industry," said a second senior defense official, noting that industry executives seem increasingly driven by pressure to "increase shareholder value."

 That pressure has already prompted some changes in the industry.
-Last year, for instance, Northrop Grumman Corp spun off its shipbuilding unit into a new firm, Huntington Ingalls Industries; L-3 Communications Holdings is spinning off its government services segment; and ITT Corp spun off its defense business.
+Last year, for instance, Northrop Grumman Corp (NOC.N) spun off its shipbuilding unit into a new firm, Huntington Ingalls Industries (HII.N); L-3 Communications Holdings (LLL.N) is spinning off its government services segment; and ITT Corp (ITT.N) spun off its defense business.

 Heidi Wood, top defense industry analyst with Morgan Stanley, said a review of the terms of recently signed contracts with industry confirmed that the Pentagon was increasingly imposing "draconian" new contracting terms.